lorees/Botta-Bing/README.md

  11. Make sure you load your API Keys into the **"params"** file in the root directory
  12. Make Sure to Update your Zip Code in the **"params"** file also.
  13. Make sure you enable the "Google Text To Speech" API. https://console.cloud.google.com/
+ 14. If you use OPENAPI Whisper transcription, you DO NOT need to enable Google Cloud API.. - Edit your params file.
- 14. Lastly to enable the **Google Cloud SDK** you must run "gcloud init".
+ 15. Lastly to enable the **Google Cloud SDK** you must run "gcloud init".
 Do this from the Virtual Machines Desktop.
 You will be prompted to link your newly created Google Developer API Key to the Google Cloud SDK.

 ### Windows (VirtualBox \ Vagrant)
   1. First Install VirtualBox - If you have an older version please upgrade to the most recent version http://virtualbox.org